 The Wide Slider handle was repainted with the same Colony Cream Plastikote crackle finish, only this time with a brown base coat, rather than gold.
 This combination of paints and the clear coat process, as well as various lighting conditions often gave the appearance of a grey finish.
 This new paint finish wasn't as even as the original cream finish.
 Instead, it was a mix of vein-like cracks towards the bottom half of the handle, and scuffed paint throughout the top half.
-The Wide Slider would retain this new paint application all the way through to its final use in "Doomsday" for Series 2.
+The Wide Slider would retain this new paint application all the way through to its final use in the episode "Doomsday", which was of course the ninth episode filmed for Series 2 as part of Recording Block 3.
+For Recording Blocks 4, 5, and 6, it appears that only the Grey Aztec was used, based on detailed close up shots and the way that David typically would hold the Grey Aztec prop, in comparison to the Wide Slider Aztec.

-There is one notable paint change that took place by "Bad Wolf" in Series 1; the two side retention grub screws were painted to blend in with the body paint of the sonic, while earlier in Series 1, they were black.
+There was one notable paint change that took place by "Bad Wolf" in Series 1; the two side retention grub screws seem to have been painted to blend in with the body paint of the sonic, while earlier in the series, they were black.
+Although for much of Series 2 the screws were black again, until "Doomsday", where they appear to be painted once more.

-Although Christopher Eccleston and David Tennant both used the Grey Aztec fairy often throughout Series 1 & 2, the Wide Slider Aztec appears to have been the favored prop during that time, presumably due to its functionality.
+Although Christopher Eccleston and David Tennant both used the Grey Aztec fairy often throughout Series 1 & 2, the Wide Slider Aztec appears to have been the favored prop during its time in the show, presumably due to its functionality.